AndreiChertkov/teneva/README.md

 ## Documentation, examples and tests

 - See detailed [online documentation](https://teneva.readthedocs.io) for a description of each function and various numerical examples for each function.
-- See the jupyter notebooks in the `./demo` folder with brief description and demonstration of the capabilities of each function from the `teneva` package, including the basic examples of using the TT-ALS, TT-ANOVA and TT-cross for approximation of the multivariable functions.
+- See the jupyter notebooks in the `demo` folder with brief description and demonstration of the capabilities of each function from the `teneva` package, including the basic examples of using the TT-ALS, TT-ANOVA and TT-cross for approximation of the multivariable functions.
 Note that all examples from this folder are also presented in the online documentation.
 - Run all the tests (based on the `unittest` framework) from the root as `python test/test.py`.